alanrwelch/GoogleGolf-Scoring-System/README.md

 See this Google Slides for Overview -  https://docs.google.com/presentation/d/1OFxCkHToD8Xv5ndpid2VGXrdgu85IuHQ4WKWKOxWPaI/edit?usp=sharing

-Hope to have the files out for distro soon.
-Asking $20 for them -- and will provide lots of setup info and some limited supprt for that.
+Hope to have the files out for distro soon.  $20 for the system -- and will provide lots of setup info and some limited supprt for that.

 Contact me if interested -- Alan Welch  welch_misc@yahoo.com